TanukiSharp/blood-alcohol-content/README.md

 When a drink is added, the `Started at` date and time are automatically set to now, but you can tweak it if you started to drink before entering values.

 Click on the crossed swords (⚔️) button to remove a drink.

-On a drink entry, the `Time to zero` is the progression of the alcohol elimination.
-When the bar is full, the alcohol contained in the drink is completely eliminated by your body, and the entry turns green.
-At this moment, you can remove it, because it does not affect your alcohol concentration anymore.
+If a drink is still effective when you try to remove it, a confirmation box appears.

 Note that a drink with the `Started at` value set in the future turns purple, and is not taken into account to compute your alcohol concentration.

 An effective drink has a blue background.
+A drink that is fully eliminated turns green, and you can delete it without confirmation.

 Also note that drink data is stored in the browser's local storage alongside your settings, so this data remain if you refresh the page or close and reopen your browser.